OGRECave/ogre/Docs/src/material-scripts.md

 ## colour\_write

-Sets whether or not this pass renders with colour writing on or not.<br>
+Sets whether this pass renders with colour writing on or not.

 @par
 Format: colour\_write &lt;on|off&gt;

-If colour writing is off no visible pixels are written to the screen during this pass.
-You might think this is useless, but if you render with colour writing off, and with very minimal other settings, you can use this pass to initialise the depth buffer before subsequently rendering other passes which fill in the colour data.
-This can give you significant performance boosts on some newer cards, especially when using complex fragment programs, because if the depth check fails then the fragment program is never run.
+@copydetails Ogre::Pass::setColourWriteEnabled

 @par
 Default: colour\_write on<br>